-World's Only Chart of Every Piano / Keyboard Chord in Every Key
+Enjoy Effortless Access to Every Piano / Keyboard Chord in Every Key:

-About the Complete Keyboard Chord Poster, Laminated Reference Chart
+About the Complete Keyboard Chord Poster, Laminated Reference Wall Chart

 For Keyboard Players at All Levels

-The Complete Keyboard Chord Poster shows the fingering positions of every keyboard chord, including the inversions.
+The Complete Keyboard Chord Poster is a large, high-resolution watercolor laminated wall poster that shows the fingering positions of every keyboard chord, including the inversions.
 Players at all levels, from beginner to advanced, can take advantage of this poster’s various features.

 • Beginners—The chart shows chord diagrams for the simple, basic chords in all major and minor keys.
 The poster also includes major scales for each key (left and right margins).